Jacob-J-Richards/CUSUM_Function_Package/README.md

-    Given these inputs a cumulative sum chart will be produced and will terminate when either your data set has been exausted and the null hypothesis remains un-rejected or will terminate as soon as the contol limit has been passed.
+    Given these inputs a cumulative sum chart will be produced and will terminate when either your data set has been exausted and the null hypothesis remains un-rejected or will terminate as soon as the contol limit has been breached and the null hypothesis has been rejected.

+    H0: population mean of which inputted sample was spawned from is equal to mu0 inputted at function call for more information on how control limites are derived please see 'spc' documentation.

     In eithercase a report on the null hypothesis and values of all